femieliz27-hash/gitpractice/README.md

-this is a git demo file
+this is a git demo file.

+added a new line